Paroxysmisch/genome-assembly/dissertation/main.typ

   [$arrow.b$ Num. misma. (per 100 @kb)], [#a_sd_a(base-chr9-SymGatedGCN-mismatches)], [#a_sd_a(ul-chr9-SymGatedGCN-mismatches)], best[#a_sd_a(granola-ul-chr9-SymGatedGCN-mismatches)],
   [$arrow.b$ Num. indels (per 100 @kb)], best[#a_sd_a(base-chr9-SymGatedGCN-indels)], [#a_sd_a(ul-chr9-SymGatedGCN-indels)], [#a_sd_a(granola-ul-chr9-SymGatedGCN-indels)],
 ),
 caption: [Integration of ultra-long data into the overlap graph (@symgatedgcn (UL)) results in a higher fraction of the reference genome being covered in the reconstructed assembly #highlighted.
-This is achieved whilst maintain assembly quality. @granola is detrimental to assembly quality.
+This is achieved whilst maintaining assembly quality. @granola is detrimental to assembly quality.
 The results show the mean and standard deviation across 5 runs, with chromosome 15 used for training, and 9 as the reference genome assembled.
 Best results in *bold*. $arrow.t$ indicates _higher is better_. $arrow.b$ indicates _lower is better_.]
 ) <tab:symgatedgcn_assembly>
 ]